ScanMountGoat/Smush-LUT/README.md

 ### Affinity Photo
 Similar to Photoshop, create a new LUT adjustment layer by clicking the adjustment layer icon and selecting "LUT".
 Click "Load LUT" and select the .cube file exported earlier.

+## Color Correction
+The color grading LUT is not the last step applied to the rendered image.
+Editing the LUT colors directly will result in unexpected colors in game.
+The color correction step accounts for the post processing passes in game and adjusts the final LUT values to produce the desired output colors as closely as possible.
+See the color correction page for a mathematical explanation for how this works.
+Pass the `--raw` flag to read and write LUT values directly without any modifications.